How to check if someone is using your Wi-Fi

-If you’re still paying for data overage – or if you want to keep an eye out for any computer security issues – monitoring your data usage can be a good way to see just how many GBs your employees, flatmates or family members are chewing through.
+If you’re paying for data coverage – or if you want to keep an eye out for any computer security issues – monitoring your data usage can be a good way to see just how many GBs your employees, flatmates or family members are chewing through.
 Learning about Wi-Fi security at home or in a small business is an important way to protect your connection and the things you do online from eavesdropping, hacking and freeloading neighbours.

 If you think your computer is showing signs of a virus infection – general slowness or odd browser behaviour, etc – checking your data usage could indicate that it’s part of a botnet and your connection is being used to send out spam.

 There are several options to explore: